jborichevskiy/up-and-to-the-right/content/work-with-me.md

 _Looking for_: part-time work around smart contracts and/or full-stack Python, Node, or Elixir development in web3.

-_Open to_: DAOs, experimental community organizations, and traditional orgs & consulting arrangeme arrangements.
+_Open to_: DAOs, experimental community organizations, and traditional orgs & consulting arrangements.
 Fully remote preferred.

 Contact: jonbo@hey.com, [@jondotbo](https://twitter.com/jondotbo), and jonbo#5205 on Discord.